company-logo

 This is an approximate estimation of the healthcare website development:

 That's just an average estimate.
-If you want to determine the specific cost for the services of a development agency, you can check their website or any other platform where they are presented.
+If you want to determine the specific cost for the services of a healthcare web app development agency, you can check their website or any other platform where they are presented.
 Usually, the average hourly cost is mentioned.

 Additionally, note that the minimum staff you might need is four people: